The Pine of Formentor: History

-Years later, the poet published a version of the poem in Spanish.
+Years later, in 1899, he published a version of the poem in Spanish.

 Structure of the poem

 The poem is written entirely in alexandrine verses (6+6 syllables), with caesurae in the middle.
 It is composed of quintain stanzas, with an ABAAB rhyme.
 The last line of each quintain contains only 6 syllables.

 Its beginning is often quoted in Catalan:

 Whilst Costa i Llobera himself would publish a translation years later, in Spanish.
 The same first stanza reads:

-Legacy
+Legacy and tribute

 The poem has been sung, among others, by Spanish singer Maria del Mar Bonet.

+In his Symphony No. 16 - Songs of Mallorca, English composer Derek Bourgeois named the first movement The Pine of Formentor.

 Artists such as Joan Miró and Hermen Anglada Camarasa used it as inspiration for their paintings.

+The statue L'au dels temporals, el Pi de Formentor by Joaquim Ros i Bofarull, pays tribute to The Pine of Formentor in Barcelona, located in the Mossèn Costa i Llobera Gardens.